reubenrosen/EyeDiseaseYOLOv5Detector/README.md

 # EyeDiseaseYOLOv5Detector
 Jupyter Notebook used in detecting eye Diseases using YOLOv5.
-The file outputs are yet to be cleaned.

 Categories classified:
 1) Normal